hhvm/user-documentation/guides/hack/11-built-in-types/35-enum-class.md

 ## Abstract enum classes

-Like regular classes, enum classes come in two flavors: a concrete one and an abstract one.
-An abstract enum class can declare abstract members, where only their type and name are provided.
+Like regular classes, enum classes come in two flavors: concrete and abstract.
+An abstract enum class can declare abstract members (constants), where only their type and name are provided.

 ```EnumClassIntro.Abstract.hack no-auto-output
 // abstract enum class with some abstract members